Tashreque/Simple-BLE-app-iOS-/README.md

 The UI for this is very barebones since this is for demostration purposes only.

 NOTE - The device uuid needs to be replaced on the struct HeartRateDevice which is defined in the file HeartRateDevice.swift.
-Make sure the rest of the properties in the struct has appropriate device specific values.
+Make sure the rest of the properties in the struct have appropriate device specific values.

 This application displays two characteristics, the heart rate and the position on the body where the sensor has been placed.